ZisongXu/trackObjectWithPF/README.md

 This project uses singularity container to support all the code: Please run ```./build.sh``` in Ubuntu20 terminal to build the container, and then run ```./run.sh``` to run the container.

 # Run Code
+In the terminal, enter into the main file and run ```./run.sh```, you will enter into the singularity container.
 In the container:

 ```[TrackObjectWithPF] Singularity> ~/project/code $ python3 Physics_Based_Particle_Filtering.py```